 Most mortgage companies wait until 1-3 days before the taxes are due to pay property taxes on your behalf.
 Lender payments are made to a third party taxserver, who sends payments in bulk very close to the due date.
 Until the taxserver forwards the funds, the County will not have record of the payment.
 Additionally, we encourage you to check online via our Property Information area (link) as the information updates every 10 seconds and is the quickest, most efficient way for you to see if you payment has posted yet.
 Payments are posted to accounts the same day they are received.

 Mortgage companies must request tax information from the Treasurer’s Office in order to pay taxes on your behalf.
-When they request this information we automatically send you a post card letting you know that your lender has requested this information and intends to submit payment on your behalf.
+If we show a mortgage or escrow company on your account, we will not mail you a tax statement.
 If you receive a statement, this means that your lender did not request tax information from us.
 This is very common for recent purchase or refinances.
 We strongly encourage you to contact the lender and verify the Property Account Number and the amount due are correct in their records and that they intend to make payment, as property taxes are ultimately the responsibility of the homeowner.

 How can I change my mailing address?